lilyosah/tech-knowledgebase/Human-Computer-Interaction/Survey Design.md

 Cognitive: Non-evaluative beliefs about the thing.
 Ex: Belief about the number of apps in the app store
 Affective:  Feelings or evaluations about the thing.
 Ex: Feelings or evaluations about the object
+Behavioral: Behaviors they do about the thing!

+#### Types of Response Tasks
+- Likert: As for a response on a continuum (Agree to disagere)
+- Rank order objects
+- How many categories should you have: Like agree, strongle agree...
+Etc.
+- Ask as many categories as possible if people can still make good distinctions
+	- Researchers say 5-7